A unit-based symbolic execution method for detecting memory corruption vulnerabilities in executable codes: Method Overview

 In this phase, we perform symbolic execution for the extracted test units.
 For each test unit, a constraint tree is generated that represents basic blocks of the program as its nodes.
 We annotate each node with some metadata that indicates the system state at that point of the program and contains the path constraints from the beginning of the test unit to the given node, the node constraints, and vulnerability constraints.
 In the following, we use $Term(n)$, $Const(n)$, and $VulConst(n)$ to represent the node constraints, the path constraints from the beginning of the test unit to the given node $n$, and the vulnerability constraints of node $n$, respectively.

 The vulnerability constraints are calculated according to the vulnerability specifications in the previous section.
-To make this step clearer, an example test unit and its corresponding constraint tree are presented in figure Fig.~\ref{fig:fig10}.
-In this figure, Node(2) and Node(4) represent basic blocks with probably vulnerable statements because they copy some data into the \texttt{msg} buffer.
+To make this step clear, an example test unit and its corresponding constraint tree are presented in figure Fig.~\ref{fig:fig10}.
+In this figure, the two red nodes represent basic blocks with probably vulnerable statements because they copy some data into the \texttt{msg} buffer.
 Thus, according to size of the \texttt{msg} buffer, a vulnerability constraint is calculated in addition to the path constraints for these nodes.